EB-Forks/BandcampVolumeFirefox/README.md

 ## Usage
-You can download and install this extension from the oficial Mozilla add-ons repository: https://addons.mozilla.org/en-US/firefox/addon/bandcamp-volume/
+You can download and install this extension from the official Mozilla add-ons repository: https://addons.mozilla.org/en-US/firefox/addon/bandcamp-volume/

 ## Background
 Bandcamp is a great music site with a lot for albums.
 It uses an html5 based audio player.
 This player, however, lacks any form of volume control.
 When asked about it, Bandcamp responded with the following: